MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/install-configure-warehouse-management-app.md

 1. Enter the following information:

-    - **Authentication method** – Set this option to _Client secret_ to use a client secret to authenticate with Supply Chain Management.
-Set it to _Certificate_ to use a certificate for authentication.
-(For more information, see the [Create a web service application in Azure Active Directory](#create-service) section earlier in this article.)
+    - **Authentication method** – Set this option to *Client secret* to use a client secret to authenticate with Supply Chain Management.
+Set it to *Certificate* to use a certificate for authentication.
+Set it to *Device code* to authenticate using device code flow.
+This must match the way you set up the app in Azure (see also [Create a web service application in Azure Active Directory](#create-service)).
     - **Connection name** – Enter a name for the new connection.
 This name will appear in the **Select connection** field the next time that you open the connection settings.
 The name that you enter must be unique.
 (In other words, it must differ from all other connection names that are stored on your device, if any other connection names are stored there.)
     - **Active directory client ID** – Enter the client ID that you made a note of while you were setting up Azure AD in the [Create a web service application in Azure Active Directory](#create-service) section.
-    - **Active directory client secret** – This field is available only when the **Use client secret** option is set to _Yes_.
+    - **Active directory client secret** – This field is available only when the **Use client secret** option is set to *Yes*.
 Enter the client secret that you made a note of while you were setting up Azure AD in the [Create a web service application in Azure Active Directory](#create-service) section.
-    - **Active directory certificate thumbprint** – This field is available only for Windows devices and only when the **Use client secret** option is set to _No_.
+    - **Active directory certificate thumbprint** – This field is available only for Windows devices and only when the **Use client secret** option is set to *No*.
 Enter the certificate thumbprint that you made a note of while you were setting up Azure AD in the [Create a web service application in Azure Active Directory](#create-service) section.
     - **Active directory resource** – Specify the root URL of Supply Chain Management.

         > [!IMPORTANT]